loomchild/segment/README.md

 Program should run on any operating system supported by Java.
 The helper startup scripts were written for Unix and Windows.

+## Library

+Segment library is available on Maven central.
+See [pom.xml](segment/pom.xml) for details.

 ## Running

 To run the program bin/segment script is used.